Tky0327/House-Price-Prediction/README.md

 ## Results

-The results section contains the performance metrics for each model and a discussion on their comparative effectiveness.
+The results section contains the performance metrics for each model and a discussion of their comparative effectiveness.

+## Power BI Dashboard

+An interactive dashboard is created to visualize key insights such as average house price, price per square foot, etc.

 ## Streamlit App